Contact

 Input data used from other sources and of relevance for modelling steps (e.g. PDB ID of template used for homology modelling).See detailed info in best practises described belowPart of Material

-Software used in the modelling steps_software and _ma_software_groupPart of Material
+Software used in the modelling steps, including citations for the software and non-default parameters._software

 The modelling steps describe how the model was generated and (if applicable) manual interventions_ma_protocol_stepPart of Modelling Protocol